Keats/vincentprouillet/content/articles/speeding-up-django-postgres.md

 # Code that appends to ids_to_update
 Article.objects.filter(id__in=ids_to_update).update(failed=True)
 ```
-This will be much faster than doing one update for each article individually as it will be done in a single query.
+This will be much faster than doing one update for each article individually as it will be done in a single SQL 'UPDATE' query.

 ### Indices
 Another one was to add an index on a column that was used to filter but wasn't an index at all: